mircealungu/reconstruction/2_Abstraction.md

 Reminder: If you spend more time implementing an analysis script or tool, you should correspondingly spend space in the report describing that.
 [Project Description](https://docs.google.com/document/d/10bTyUS4ZocReS3j2AxHak_-rBh_Yv_0NM6XDQrt0YkY/edit)

-TODO on this document
-- add link to ArchUnit